Junior-Caucus-SU/Caucus_Guidelines/RULES.md

-# Rules for the Juinor Caucus I/T Department

-Hey guys!
-Welcome to the Juinor Cucus I/T department.
-Here, we will be working on projects that will help the caucus.
-This document will outline the rules and regulations for the department.

 ## 1.0 - General Guidelines
 1. **Professionalism**: Maintain a professional attitude when dealing with with other members and with each other.
 Be respectful and courteous.
 Don't be late to meetings.